Background pattern

 Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-Each blister contains 21 active yellow tablets and 7 white placebo tablets.
+Each blister pack contains 21 active yellow tablets and 7 white placebo tablets.

-The two different colored tablets of Drosure Diario are arranged in order.
-A package contains 28 tablets.
+The two different types of colored tablets of Drosure Daily are arranged in order.
+A pack contains 28 tablets.

-Take one Drosure Diario tablet every day, with water if necessary.
-You can take the tablets with or without food, but at approximately the same time every day.
+Take one Drosure Daily tablet every day, with some water if necessary.
+You can take the tablets with or without food, but every day at approximately the same time.

-Do not confuse the tablets: take a yellow tablet for the first 21 days, and then a white tablet for the last 7 days.
-You must then start taking a new package (21 yellow tablets and 7 white tablets).
-In this way, there is no week of rest between packages.
+Do not get confused with the tablet: take a yellow tablet for the first 21 days, and then a white tablet for the last 7 days.
+Then, you should start taking a new pack (21 yellow tablets and 7 white tablets).
+This way, there is no week of rest between packs.

-Due to the different composition of the tablets, you must start with the first tablet located in the upper left corner and then take one tablet every day.
-To maintain the order, follow the direction of the arrows on the package.
+Due to the different composition of the tablets, it is necessary that you start with the first tablet located in the upper left corner and then take one tablet every day.
+To maintain the order, follow the direction of the arrows on the pack.

-To help you follow the order, the Drosure Diario package contains 7 adhesive strips with the days of the week.
+To help you follow the order, the Drosure Daily pack contains 7 adhesive strips with the days of the week.

 Choose the adhesive strip that starts with the day you take the first tablet.
-For example, if you start on Wednesday, stick the one that indicates “WED”.
+For example, if you start on Wednesday, stick the one that says “WED”.

-Stick the weekly adhesive strip on the top left of the Drosure Diario blister, with the first day in the “Start” position.
-In this way, there is a day of the week indicated above each tablet and you can see if you have taken a specific tablet.
+Stick the weekly adhesive strip on the upper left side of the Drosure Daily blister pack, with the first day in the “Start” position.
+This way, there is a day of the week indicated above each tablet, and you can see if you have taken a certain tablet.
 The arrows show the order in which the tablets should be taken.

-During the 7 days when you take placebo tablets (the placebo days), you usually start your period (also called withdrawal bleeding).
-Normally, your period starts the second or third day after taking the last active yellow tablet of Drosure Diario.
-Once you have taken the last white tablet, you must start the next package, even if you have not finished bleeding.
-This means that you should start each packageon the same day of the weekthat you started the previous one, and your period should occur on the same days every month.
+During the 7 days when you take the placebo tablets (the placebo days), you usually start your period (also called withdrawal bleeding).
+Usually, the period starts on the second or third day after taking the last active yellow tablet of Drosure Daily.
+Once you have taken the last white tablet, you should start the next pack, even if you have not finished bleeding.
+This means that you should start each pack on the same day of the week that you started the previous one, and that menstruation should take place during the same days every month.

-If you take Drosure Diario as indicated, you will also be protected against pregnancy during the 7 days when you are taking placebo tablets.
+If you take Drosure Daily as indicated, you will also be protected against pregnancy during the 7 days when you are taking the placebo tablets.

-When can you start with the first package?
+When can you start with the first pack?

 • If you have not used any hormonal contraceptive in the previous month.

-Start taking Drosure Diario on the first day of your cycle (i.e., the first day of your period).
-If you start Drosure Diario on the first day of your period, you will be protected immediately against pregnancy.
-You can also start on days 2-5 of your cycle, but you must use additional contraceptive methods (e.g., a condom) during the first 7 days.
+Start taking Drosure Daily on the first day of your cycle (i.e., the first day of your period).
+If you start Drosure Daily on the first day of your period, you will be immediately protected against pregnancy.
+You can also start on days 2-5 of your cycle, but you should use additional contraceptive methods (e.g., condom) during the first 7 days.

-• Switching from another combined hormonal contraceptive, vaginal combined contraceptive ring, or patch.
+• Switching from another combined hormonal contraceptive, vaginal ring, or patch.

-You can start taking Drosure Diario preferably the day after taking the last active tablet (the last tablet containing active ingredients) of your previous contraceptive, but no later than the day after the rest days of your previous contraceptive (or after taking the last inactive tablet of your previous contraceptive).
-When switching from a vaginal combined contraceptive ring or patch, follow your doctor's recommendations.
+You can start taking Drosure Daily preferably the day after taking the last active tablet (the last tablet containing active ingredients) of your previous contraceptive, but no later than the day after the rest days of your previous contraceptive (or after taking the last inactive tablet of your previous contraceptive).
+When switching from a combined vaginal ring or patch, follow your doctor's recommendations.

-• Switching from a progestin-only method (progestin-only pills, injection, implant, or progestin-releasing intrauterine system SLI).
+• Switching from a progestin-only method (progestin-only pill, injection, implant, or intrauterine system).

-You can switch from progestin-only pills on any day (if it's an implant or SLI, on the day of its removal; if it's an injectable, on the next scheduled injection), but in all cases, use additional contraceptive methods (e.g., a condom) during the first 7 days of taking tablets.
+You can switch from the progestin-only pill at any time (if it is an implant or intrauterine system, on the day of its removal; if it is an injectable, when the next injection is due), but in all cases, use additional contraceptive measures (e.g., condom) during the first 7 days of tablet-taking.

 Follow your doctor's recommendations.

-You can start taking Drosure Diario between 21 and 28 days after giving birth.
-If you start later, use one of the barrier methods (e.g., a condom) during the first 7 days of using Drosure Diario.
+You can start taking Drosure Daily between 21 and 28 days after having a child.
+If you start later, use a barrier method (e.g., condom) during the first 7 days of taking Drosure Daily.

-If, after giving birth, you have already had sex before starting to take Drosure Diario (again), you must be sure you are not pregnant or wait for your next menstrual period.
+If, after having a child, you have had sexual intercourse before starting to take Drosure Daily again, you should be sure that you are not pregnant or wait for your next menstrual period.

-• If you are breastfeeding and want to start taking Drosure Diario (again) after giving birth.
+• If you are breastfeeding and want to start taking Drosure Daily again after having a child.

-If you take more Drosure Diario than you should
+If you take more Drosure Daily than you should

-The symptoms that may appear if you take too many tablets can be feeling unwell or vomiting or vaginal bleeding.
+The symptoms that may appear if you take many tablets may be feeling unwell or having vomiting or vaginal bleeding.
 This bleeding can occur even in girls who have not yet had their first menstrual period, if they accidentally take this medication.

-If you have taken too many Drosure Diario tablets, or if you discover that a child has taken them, consult your doctor or pharmacist.
+If you have taken too many Drosure Daily tablets, or discover that a child has taken them, consult your doctor or pharmacist.

-The tablets in thefourthrow of the package are placebo tablets.
-If you forget to take one of these tablets, it will have no effect on the reliability of Drosure Diario.
+The tablets in the fourthrow of the pack are placebo tablets.
+If you forget to take one of these tablets, it will have no effect on the reliability of Drosure Daily.
 Discard the forgotten placebo tablet.

-If you forget to take an active yellow tablet from the1st, 2nd, or 3rdrow, do the following:
+If you forget to take an active yellow tablet from rows 1, 2, or 3, do the following:

-• If you are lateless than 12 hoursin taking a tablet, the protection against pregnancy is not reduced.
-Take the tablet as soon as you remember and the subsequent tablets at the usual time.
+• If you are less than 12 hourslate in taking a tablet, the protection against pregnancy will not decrease.
+Take the tablet as soon as you remember and the following tablets at the usual time.

-• If you are latemore than 12 hoursin taking a tablet, the protection against pregnancy may be reduced.
-The more tablets you have forgotten, the greater the risk of pregnancy.
+• If you are more than 12 hourslate in taking a tablet, the protection against pregnancy may be reduced.
+The more tablets you have forgotten, the higher the risk of becoming pregnant.

-The risk of incomplete protection against pregnancy is maximum if you forget to take a yellow tablet at the beginning or end of the package.
-Therefore, you must follow the following recommendations (see also the diagram below):
+The risk of incomplete protection against pregnancy is highest if you forget to take a yellow tablet at the beginning or end of the pack.
+Therefore, you should follow these recommendations (see also the diagram below):

-• Forgetting more than one tablet from the package
+• Forgetfulness of more than one tablet in the pack

 Consult your doctor.

-Take the forgotten tablet as soon as you remember, even if this means taking two tablets at once.
-Continue taking the tablets at the usual time and useadditional precautions, such as a condom, for the next 7 days.
-If you have had sex in the week before forgetting the tablet, you may be pregnant.
-In that case, consult your doctor.
+Take the forgotten tablet as soon as you remember, even if it means taking two tablets at the same time.
+Continue taking the tablets at the usual time and use additional precautions, for example, a condom, for the next 7 days.
+If you have had sexual intercourse in the week before forgetting the tablet, you may be pregnant.
+In this case, consult your doctor.

-Take the forgotten tablet as soon as you remember, even if this means taking two tablets at once.
+Take the forgotten tablet as soon as you remember, even if it means taking two tablets at the same time.
 Continue taking the tablets at the usual time.
-The protection against pregnancy is not reduced and you do not need to take additional precautions.
+The protection against pregnancy will not decrease, and you do not need to take additional precautions.

 You can choose between two options:

-1. Take the forgotten tablet as soon as you remember, even if this means taking two tablets at once.
+1. Take the forgotten tablet as soon as you remember, even if it means taking two tablets at the same time.
 Continue taking the tablets at the usual time.
-Instead of taking the white placebo tablets from this package, discard them and start the next package.
+Instead of taking the white placebo tablets from this pack, discard them and start the next pack.

 If you follow one of these two recommendations, you will remain protected against pregnancy.

 • If you have forgotten to take a tablet and do not have bleeding during the placebo days, you may be pregnant.
-Contact your doctor before starting the next package.
+Contact your doctor before starting the next pack.

-If you have vomiting in the 3-4 hours after taking an active yellow tablet, or if you have intense diarrhea, there is a risk that the active ingredients of the contraceptive will not be fully absorbed by the body.
+If you vomit within 3-4 hours after taking an active yellow tablet, or suffer from severe diarrhea, there is a risk that the active ingredients of the contraceptive will not be fully absorbed by the body.
 The situation is almost equivalent to forgetting a tablet.
-After vomiting or diarrhea, take another active yellow tablet from a reserve package as soon as possible.
-If possible, take itwithin 12 hoursafter the usual time you take your contraceptive.
-If this is not possible or more than 12 hours have passed, follow the advice in the section “If you forgot to take Drosure Diario”.
+After vomiting or diarrhea, take another yellow tablet from a reserve pack as soon as possible.
+If possible, take it within 12 hoursafter the usual time you take your contraceptive.
+If it is not possible or more than 12 hours have passed, follow the advice in the section “If you forget to take Drosure Daily”.

 Delay of your menstrual period: what you should know

-Although not recommended, you can delay your period if you do not take the placebo tablets, start taking a new package of Drosure Diario, and finish it.
-You may experience bleeding during the use of the second package, possibly during the taking of the second package.
-Finalize this second package by taking the 7 white placebo tablets from the 4th row.
-Then start with the new package.
+Although it is not recommended, you can delay your period if you do not take the white placebo tablets from the fourth row and start taking a new pack of Drosure Daily and finish it.
+You may experience light bleeding or spotting during the use of the second pack.

 You should ask your doctor for advice before deciding to delay your menstrual period.

-Change of the first day of your menstrual period: what you should know
+Change of your menstrual period: what you should know

-If you take the tablets as indicated, your period will start duringthe placebo week.
-If you need to change that day, reduce the number of placebo days (but never increase – 7 at most!) when you take the white placebo tablets.
-For example, if you usually start taking the placebo tablets on Friday, and you want to change it to Tuesday (3 days earlier), start a package 3 days earlier than usual.
-If you make the interval between taking placebo tablets very short (e.g., 3 days or less), you may not experience bleeding during these days.
-Then you may experience bleeding or a menstrual-like bleeding.
+If you take the tablets as instructed, your period will start during the placebo week.
+If you need to change this day, reduce the number of placebo days - when you take the white placebo tablets - (but never increase them - 7 at most!).
+For example, if you usually start taking the placebo tablets on Fridays, and you want to change it to Tuesdays (3 days earlier), start a pack 3 days earlier than usual.
+If you make the placebo interval very short (e.g., 3 days or less), you may not have bleeding during these days.
+Then you may experience light bleeding or spotting.

-You can stop taking Drosure Diario when you want.
-If you do not want to get pregnant, consult your doctor about other effective birth control methods.
-If you want to get pregnant, stop taking Drosure Diario and wait until your period before trying to get pregnant.
-This way, you can calculate your estimated due date more easily
+You can stop taking Drosure Daily whenever you want.
+If you do not want to become pregnant, consult your doctor about other effective birth control methods.
+If you want to become pregnant, stop taking Drosure Daily and wait until your period before trying to become pregnant.
+This way, you will be able to calculate the estimated date of delivery more easily.

-If you have any additional questions about using this medication, ask your doctor or pharmacist.
+If you have any additional doubts about the use of this medication, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
-If you experience any side effect, especially if it is severe and persistent, or if you have any health change that you think may be due to Drosure Diario, consult your doctor.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.
+If you experience any adverse effect, especially if it is severe and persistent, or if you have any change in health that you think may be due to Drosure Daily, consult your doctor.

-All women taking combined hormonal contraceptives are at a higher risk of developing blood clots in the veins (venous thromboembolism (VTE)) or blood clots in the arteries (arterial thromboembolism (ATE)).
-For more detailed information on the different risks of taking combined hormonal contraceptives, see section 2 “What you need to know before starting to take Drosure Diario”.
+All women who take combined hormonal contraceptives are at a higher risk of developing blood clots in the veins (venous thromboembolism (VTE)) or blood clots in the arteries (arterial thromboembolism (ATE)).
+For more detailed information on the different risks of taking combined hormonal contraceptives, see section 2 "What you need to know before taking Drosure Daily".

-The following list of side effects has been associated with the use of Drosure Diario.
+The following list of adverse effects has been related to the use of Drosure Daily.

 • headache, depressive mood,